 Most interventions are planned in advance to determine who will be most supportive and effective.
 The order in which a person shares, who sits by who, etc. The interventionist will help each family member prepare how to best equipped once the model, time, and place are determined.

 Staging an intervention is one of the most important parts of the recovery journey.
-It can be the driving factor whether or not you get the help you need.
-At Inland Detox in Temecula, California we provide a number of treatment services including support groups that are there for the recovery.
+It can be the driving factor whether or not you get the substance abuse help you need.
+At Inland Detox in Temecula, California we provide a number of treatment options including support groups that are there for the recovery.

 Our treatment center is only a phone call away.
 If you or someone you know needs more information about addiction intervention in Riverside County, call Inland Detox today at (951) 327-0216.